Kalakand Wontons Recipe

 This dessert comes together in just 10 minutes using simple ingredients.

-Make kalakand wontons for Holi, Diwali, or any other celebration at home, and impress your guests with something they have never tried before.
+Make kalakand wontons for Holi, Diwali, or any celebration at home, and impress your guests with something they haven’t tried before.

 Ingredients